derek-baker/electron-rp5217/README.md

         If the code-signing fails, check that the cert isn't expired and the password is correct.

-### THE npm publish SCRIPT
-    MAY APPEAR NON-INUITIVE, BUT TRUST IT (it wouldn't hurt to read through it).

 ### THE APP LOGS AT:
     %appdata%\sdg-rp5217\log.log (but you may need to verify that if you change the app name)